Mount Holyoke College, Western Massachusetts, and the Commonwealth

 The Talcott Greenhouse and the Mount Holyoke College Art Museum offer many programs for local residents and schools.
 As a member of the Museums10 consortium, the Mount Holyoke College Art Museum links communities in the Pioneer Valley to the arts.

 In addition, the College pays approximately $4 million annually to South Hadley vendors for goods and services.
-College purchases made in the four counties of western Massachusetts in 2012 totaled $12,015,030.
+College purchases made in the four counties of western Massachusetts in FY 2014 totaled $13,913,095, representing 22.8% of the school’s total expenditures on goods and services.

 Also in South Hadley

-The Village Commons, owned by the College, generated more than $9 million in retail activity in 2012.
+The Village Commons, owned by the College, will generate more than $15 million in retail activity in 2015.
 Tenants in the complex employ approximately 360 people.

 The Orchards, also owned by the College and under long-term lease to Arnold Palmer Golf Management, provides eight full-time and approximately 40 seasonal jobs.